stacks-network/stacks-core/README.md

 1. Once the final release candidate has rolled out successfully without issue on the above staging infrastructure, the release manager tags 2 additional `stacks-blockchain` team members to review the `develop -> master` PR.
+If there is a merge conflict in this PR, this is the protocol: open a branch off of develop, merge master into that branch, and then open a PR from this side branch to develop.
+The merge conflicts will be resolved.

 1. Once reviewed and approved, the release manager merges the PR, and tags the release via the [`stacks-blockchain` Github action]((https://github.com/blockstack/stacks-blockchain/actions/workflows/stacks-blockchain.yml))